grannycart/by-sound-alone_source/full-draft-manuscripts/manuscript_draft-subworld_book1.md

 "Ya, fuck, I'll keep that in mind next time I'm fuckin' stupid enough to stop and to help folks in need."

-When they crept under the place where the Authority Control line vaguely might be, Percy put the periscope up and scanned the horizon.
+When they crept under the place where the Authority Control line vaguely might be, Percy opened the hatch above the control room and climbed up to the bridge of the sail.
+Up in the light breeze she scanned around the horizon with a pair of binoculars.
 She saw some aircraft off in the distance, but they were not coming towards the _Prospect._ Soon, Percy felt like they must surely be in the new Authority's waters.
 But there was really no way to tell.

 They cruised easily with the sail up and the diesel running for the next few hours.
 Hemi repeatedly made the trek down through the _Prospect_ and into the _Gnat_ to check the remaining fuel.
 He did not trust the _Gnat's_ fuel gauges.
 So each time he went down there he opened up the fuel tank and put in a dip stick and held it up to his flashlight by an oily rag to note the fuel level remaining.